fendy-g/family-recipes/desserts/cinnamon-rolls-a-la-cinnabon.md

  - General rule is to never go over 5 cups of flour, but it’s more important that the dough is not sticking to the bowl or your fingers, that’s a sign that it has just enough flour
 10. Once dough has reached the right amount of flour, set your mixer to the 1st speed above stir, knead for 3 mins, then set back to stir for 3 mins
 11. Take dough out of the bowl, spray bowl with canola cooking spray, put dough back into bowl, and cover with plastic wrap and a clean dish cloth, and set aside to rise for NO MORE THAN 2 HOURS - do not overproof the first proof.
 The plastic wrap is so you can take the dish cloth off to check it often without disturbing it.
 Dough should double in size

-now to make the rolls for second proof
-13. Once done pr
 12. After proofing, roll out the proofed dough into a big square until it’s about half a finger-width tall.
 Use flour to help it stop from sticking to the counter (this is why we don’t want to over-add flour in the mixing stage, it will pick up some flour here)
 13. In a medium mixing bowl, mix packed dark brown sugar, cinnamon, and cornstarch (helps keep the icing IN the rolls and not just melting out to make a cinnamon sugar cement at the bottom of the tray during baking).
 - If you are getting chunks in your brown sugar, you can use a small strainer or sifter for the next stage